 On September 14, 1945, 151 Beacon was acquired from S. Clifford Speed by Mrs. Alice W. Lauren, who operated it as a lodging house.
 She lived at 59 Commonwealth, where she also operated a lodging house.

-On August 7, 1946, 151 Beacon was acquired from Alice Lauren by Frances W. Christian.
-In August of 1946, she applied for (and subsequently received) permission to convert the house into eleven apartments.
+On August 7, 1946, 151 Beacon was acquired from Alice Lauren by Frances Willard (Hammond) Christian, widow of Dr. Andreas (Andrew) Forest Christian.
+She lived at 20 Hereford.
+That same month, she applied for (and subsequently received) permission to convert 151 Beacon into eleven apartments.

 The property subsequently changed hands and on May 1, 1961, was acquired by real estate dealer and property manager Robert White.
 In March of 1961, he had acquired 153 Beacon, also an apartment house with eleven units.